sniporbob/PiRaTN/README.md

 --ipv4 10.99.99.1/24

 Note THIS MUST BE UNIQUE FOR EACH Pi.
 For example Pi#2 could have 10.99.99.2/24, Pi#3 could have 10.99.99.3/24, etc.

+**SERVICE CONFIGURATIONS**

+If you have changed from the default IP address subnets you must edit all four of the socat .service files and change the IP addresses to match what you have specified.
+Do not change any IP address beginning with 224 or 239.

+If you have left the IP address subnets as their defaults then you only need to edit the socatChatRx.service file and the socatPositRx.service file.

+    sudo nano /etc/systemd/system/socatChatRx.Service

+    sudo nano /etc/systemd/system/socatPositRx.Service

+Find the following section and adjust the second IP address (the one after the colon : ) to match the IP address you specified in the tncattach.service file.

+ip-add-membership=224.10.10.1:10.99.99.1

 #